All News Blog Videos

 What is an ACRO?

-The UK Criminal Records Office, or ACRO, is the official government agency tasked with checking up on the police records of people who want to leave the UK.
+The UK Criminal Records Office, or ACRO, is a national police unit tasked with checking up on the police records of people who want to leave the UK.
 They exchange conviction information with foreign countries and governments to safeguard communities across the globe.
+They also issue ACRO Certificates detailing different things, such as whether someone has a criminal record.

 People who wish to emigrate from the UK to a different country are often asked to prove they are of good character before they enter their desired country.
 ACRO offers a range of services to do this, and works with both governments and individuals overseas to conduct the necessary checks.